 18. Top 10 skills one should have

-Select any role belonging to any industry and list down the skills which are required and how they can be required.
+Select any role in any industry and list down the required skills and how they can be required.

 19. Industry-specific tips